Table of Contents

 For those of us who rely on shipping and manufacturing businesses, the Chinese New Year shutdown is an event that we need to be aware of (and prepared for) in advance to avoid delays that could be catastrophic to our businesses.

-Even if you’ve been through this before, it’s important to note that CNY in 2022 is 11 days earlier in 2022 than it was in 2021 and COVID-19 and other logistics challenges such as raw material shortages can have unexpected consequences across the supply chain.
+Even if you’ve been through this before, it’s important to note that CNY in 2024 is 18 days later than it was in 2023.

-Get prepared for the year of the tiger with the best kind of red envelope, keeping your business in stock of inventory!
+Get prepared for the year of the dragon with the best kind of red envelope: keeping your business in stock of inventory!

 If your business relies on manufacturers in China or the other countries that celebrate the holiday, the Chinese New Year shutdown will probably affect your business — even if the factory is just one step in your retail supply chain.